DeSmart/queuejs/README.md

 Small utility which uses [debug](https://github.com/visionmedia/debug) to print information about processed job status.

+This middleware has to be used before `autoCommit`.

 # development

 If you're planning to contribute to the package please make sure to adhere to following conventions.